|idea and direction Daniela Nicolò and Enrico Casagrande

 with Silvia Calderoni, Stefania Tansini and R.Y.F.
-(Francesca Morello) for music and lyrics
+(Francesca Morello) on songs and live music

 dramaturgical research Ilenia Caleo